DonWachsmalstift/Diamond/logbooks/dayshift_3/dayshift_3.md

 - frame 236: heating stopped and measurement aborted

 ## ex-situ capillaries ##
 2 mm capillaries are attached with "Kinderknete" to flow cell, i.e. no ideal height positioning.
-Capillary likely not hit in middle.
+Capillary likely not hit in middle. <br>
-14 capillaries of high priority
+14 capillaries of high priority. <br>
-CTFs and Fabio's samples can be left with Phil Chater
+CTFs and Fabio's samples can be left with Phil Chater. <br>

+> **!
+Because of the manual mounting of each capillary, each capillary could have a slightly different sample-detector distance.**
+> The *Kinderknete* was put into the nuts such, that the hole in the nut could be felt.
+Therefore, the capillaries were accurate within this hole, i.e. 2 mm.
+Hence, 1 mm capillaries could be off by about 1 mm.
+This would correspond to 0.07 A-1 according to an estimate of Fabio.
+How does this compare to the delta Q of our instrumental resolution?

 - **VS111-1000**/IEK-9: 1 mm cap mounted; <br>